ScribesZone/ScribesTools/python/index.rst

 ..  tip::
-    For other unix systems try first to install the python libraries and check on Google what to do if you got error messages.
+    For other unix systems try first to install the python libraries (see next section) and check on Google what to do if you got error messages.

 ::